World Health Organization

 Our Ministry to People with Disabilities program in Malawi combines at-home care with Worship at the Cross, a modified worship service.

-On the island of Grenada, our Cognitive Delay Assessment and Support program provides parents and teachers with the training they need to care for their child(ren) with special needs.
+On the island of Grenada, our Disability Support program provides parents and teachers with the training they need to care for their child(ren) with disabilities.

 80% of caregivers in Malawi noted that their child with disabilities was invited to play with other children after being involved with our Disability Care ministry.
 Previously, it was only 20%.